core-wg/oscore/draft-ietf-core-object-security.md

 An Outer Max-Age message field is used to avoid unnecessary caching of OSCORE error responses at OSCORE unaware intermediary nodes.
 A server MAY set a Class U Max-Age message field with value zero to OSCORE error responses described in {{replay-protection}}, {{ver-req}} and {{ver-res}}, which is then processed according to {{outer-options}}.

-Non-error OSCORE responses do not need to include a Max-Age option since the responses are non-cacheable by construction (see {{coap-header}}).
+Non-error OSCORE responses do not need to include a Outer Max-Age option since the responses are non-cacheable by construction (see {{coap-header}}).

 #### The Block Options {#block-options}